Our Recipe Book ·

 In a large bowl, combine the first five ingredients.

 In another bowl, beat the eggs until frothy; beat in the sugar, oil, lemon juice and extracts until light and fluffy.
 Beat in the almond paste at a slow speed to start then increase speed to incorporate.
 It won't completely blend in that's ok.
-Add the dry ingredients and beat until smooth.
+Add the dry ingredients and beat until smooth then beat for another three minutes (otherwise they come out too crumbly).
 Stir in cherries and combine.